freeserf/freeserf/README.md

 Because Github Actions is kind of half-baked, it doesn't allow linking directly to the most recent commit's artifact.
-You must manually go here: https://github.com/forkserf/forkserf/actions  and select either the linux or windows build workflow, scroll down to the bottom under Artifacts, and you can download the compiled binary there.
+You must manually go here: https://github.com/forkserf/forkserf/actions  and select either the linux or windows build workflow, scroll down to the bottom under 'Artifacts: produced during runtime;, and you can download the compiled binary there.
  Hopefully they will improve this soon.

 Play
 ------